Terminal stage of highly viscous flow: Theoretical basis

 The lifetime $\tau$ of a given Eshelby region depends strongly on its elastic shear misfit energy $e^2$.
 If this is high, there are many possibilities for an irreversible decay into a structure with a smaller elastic shear misfit energy.
 Integrating over the states in the distribution of eq. (\ref{pe}) in terms of the barrier variable $v=\ln(\tau/\tau_c)$, one finds \cite{bu2018a} the normalized irreversible spectrum

 a slightly broadened Debye process around the relaxation time 1.75 $\tau_c$, a factor of fourteen longer than the Maxwell time.
+In fact, the corresponding decay function is well fitted by the Kohlrausch function $\exp(-(t/1.8\tau_c)^{0.8}$.
 Eq. (\ref{pt}) is consistent with eq.
 (16) of ref. \cite{bu2018a}, and corrects eq.
 (10) of ref. \cite{bu2018b}, again a mistake which does not invalidate the results of this second paper, because the correct equation was used in the data evaluation.

 In the derivation of eq. (\ref{pt}), three effects are neglected.
 The first is the time dependence of the energy $e^2$ arising from the other Eshelby processes in the neighborhood, which leads to a diffusive motion of $e^2$.
 This effect causes a narrowing of the spectrum, because a slowly decaying low shear energy Eshelby region is able to drift toward faster decay times, and the opposite happens on the high energy side.